rabbitmq/rabbitmq-oauth2-tutorial/README.md

  ...
  {rabbitmq_management, [
     {oauth_enabled, true},
-    {oauth_client_id, "rabbit_client_code"},
     {oauth_provider_url, "http://localhost:8080"},
     {oauth_initiated_logon_type, idp_initiated},
     ...
   ]},
 ```

-**NOTE**: When the user logs out, or its RabbitMQ session expired, or the token expired, the user is directed to the Management landing page which presents the user with a button labeled Click here to login.
+**NOTE**: When the user logs out, or its RabbitMQ session expired, or the token expired, the user is directed to the Management landing page which presents the user with a button labeled `Click here to login`.
 The user is never redirected automatically back to the url configured in `oauth_provider_url`.
 Only when the user clicks on the button, it is redirected to the configured in `oauth_provider_url`.

 ## Access other protocols using OAuth 2.0 tokens